its-lab/MoniTutor/README.md

 executed.
 The "How?" is not as easy to answer because it highly depends on your environment.
 To execute the check on the Source system, we need to provide Monitutor the source-code of a program it can execute on the host.
-In the end, a Check discribes which routine (program) with which parameters is executed on which systems.
+In the end, a Check describes which routine (program) with which parameters is executed on which systems.

-Defining a check is a 5 step process:
+Defining a check is a 5-step process:

 * Assign a display name that does not confuse your students
 * Select which system the check is executed on (Source System)